-Texas State’s seal features a lone, faceted five-point star embraced by a wreath of native oak leaves — symbolizing strength — and laurel leaves, symbolizing victory in knowledge.
+Texas State University's Seal features a lone, faceted five-point star embraced by a wreath of native oak leaves — symbolizing strength — and laurel leaves, symbolizing victory in knowledge.
 Both are indigenous to this area and abound on campus.

 The university name encircles the wreath and star, and a rope border symbolizes Texas' pioneer heritage.